libops/cantaloupe-cloudrun/README.md

 ## Install (Islandora)

-To use these managed service, in your ISLE `docker-compose.yml` you can point to the respective service to have it perform your derivative generation.
+To use this managed Cantaloupe service, update Islandora's Drupal config setting for the IIIF server URL.
+This configuration change should only be applied to your production environment, as this managed Cantaloupe service requires a publicly accessible Islandora site.<sup>*</sup>

+### Docker

+If your ISLE site is ran using Docker, the IIIF server URL can be updated by setting the `DRUPAL_DEFAULT_CANTALOUPE_URL` environment variable in the `drupal` service of your ISLE `docker-compose.yml` file to point to the managed Cantaloupe URL (`https://cantaloupe.libops.io/iiif/2`).

 ```
     drupal-prod: